 That's all.
 Preview and save!

 There are numerous causes of error you could encounter when playing video files.
-What's more suppressing it that these errors are not uncommon.
+What's more, suppressing that these errors are not uncommon.
 Some of these are:

-In the end, it doesn't really matter the media player you use to play your video files as long as it provides audible and clear sounds and visuals respectively.
-You can spare yourself hours of frustration trying to fix certain video errors by simply installing an alternative software.
-VLC is one of the most amazing media player that currently exists.
-However, if you are the DIY kind of person, this article was aimed at cutting the frustrating time usually spent in fixing these errors...
-So, whatever pleases you.
+In the end, it doesn't matter the media player you use to play your video files as long as it provides audible and clear sounds and visuals, respectively.
+This article will show you how to fix the "Cannot render the file" error.
 Hope this tutorial was of help to you.